tkonopka/crossmap/docs/install.md

 .
 These can be installed using the package manager `pip`.

 ```
-pip install sqlite3 numpy scipy numba nmslib pymongo yaml
+pip install numpy scipy numba nmslib pymongo requests yaml
 ```

 Some of these, in particular nmslib, have bindings to libraries for high -performance numerical computations.
 They can exploit hardware-specific features such as CPU instruction sets to maximize running speed.
-As a result , the default installations via `pip` may output messages or warnings that the default installation may be sub-optimal and provide hints on how to compile the packages from sources.
-It is recommended to follow those hints
+As a result , the default installations via `pip` may output messages or warnings that the default installation may be sub-optimal.
+If this is the case, the warnings will provide hints on how to compile the packages from sources.
-    and re-install the packages if needed.
+   It is recommended to follow those hints and re-install the packages if
+    needed.

 After installing `python` and the required packages, the `crossmap` utility should be ready to run.
 As a diagnostic, the utility should be able to display